• Skip to main content

 If you were eating it whole, it might not work–but in soups or curries, this is actually fantastic.

-For every whole stalk of fresh lemongrass required in the recipe, it can be replaced with a few arugula leaves and a teaspoon of lemon zest.
+For every whole stalk of lemongrass required in the recipe, it can be replaced with a few arugula leaves and a teaspoon of lemon zest.

 2. Lemon Juice + Chopped Ginger | Easiest